vvvm23/dl_network_analyser/README.md

-# A WORKING TITLE LSTM INTRUSION DETECTION SYSTEM
+# A Working Title LSTM Intrusion Detection System
 ## Overview
 Keras implementation of an LSTM Neural Network to detect malicious network traffic.